How to choose paint colours: a complete guide for Toronto homeowners

 Reds, oranges, yellows, warm browns.
 These are social colours.
 They stimulate conversation and appetite, which is why they work so well in kitchens and dining rooms.
 They advance visually too, making spaces feel intimate and gathered.
 I've used warm taupe in large, open living rooms where homeowners complained the space felt "like a warehouse."
 After painting?
 It felt like a room people actually wanted to sit in.

 Blues, greens, purples, cool grays.
 These are bedroom and bathroom colours for a reason.
 They promote calm and recede visually, which makes small spaces feel more open.
 Blue is the most popular interior paint colour, and honestly?
 I get it.
 It works everywhere.
-Green brings that outdoorsy, grounding quality indoors—something a lot of Toronto homeowners respond to.
+Green brings that outdoorsy, grounding quality indoors, and a lot of Toronto homeowners respond to that.

 Whites, creams, beiges, taupes, grays.
 They're the canvas.
 Versatile, forgiving, and they appeal to almost everyone.
 Worried about resale?
 Neutrals are your safe play.

-But here's what I want you to know: neutral doesn't mean boring.
+But neutral doesn't mean boring.
 A warm greige (that gray-beige hybrid) feels completely different from a cool gray.
-The difference comes down to undertones—the subtle colour lurking underneath.
+The difference comes down to undertones, the subtle colour lurking underneath.
 A "white" can lean warm, cool, or slightly pink.
 Match those undertones to your flooring and cabinetry and the room sings.
 Miss them, and everything feels slightly off.
 People can't always pinpoint why, but they absolutely notice.

 Living rooms and common areas